kehantan/labbook/docs/assays/mtt.rst

 #.
 Aspirate 100 uL of cells and DMEM mixture from the cell reservoir with multichannel micropipette.
 Seed the mixture into 96 well plate.
 #.
 Incubate the seeded 96 well plate for 24 hrs.

+*Note: Technically, adding 35 uL to 3,500 uL would be 3,535 uL, but we would treat it as a negligible difference*

 Treatment
 ---------